Scuba Diving with Manta Rays in Komodo, Indonesia

 The manta is the largest ray in the world.
 It is closely related to stingrays, with its flattened body and long tail, and to sharks for their cartilaginous skeletons.

 However, there are only two types of manta rays:

-- Reef Manta: average width 5 metres (18 feet).
+- Reef Manta: average width 5 meters (18 feet).
 This is the species you’ll find in Komodo.

-These two species have their distinguishing features and characteristics, but share the same diamond-shape body and wing-like pectoral fins, laterally placed eyes, and wide frontal mouths.
+These two species have their distinguishing features and characteristics, but share the same diamond-shaped body and wing-like pectoral fins, laterally placed eyes, and wide frontal mouths.

 Where Do They Live?

 As their name suggests, the giant manta ray is found in open oceans, whereas the reef manta ray lives in shallower coastal waters.

 Every diver’s dream is of one day having a manta ray encounter – better yet, to swim side by side with them.
 But are manta rays dangerous?
 Not at all.
 Although they have a tail-like stingrays, manta rays do not have a poisonous sting and are not aggressive, so relax.
 They are huge, but not dangerous.